-Here as it has been for nearly a century, accommodating staff welcome you into an atmosphere of quiet elegance.
+Here as it has been for over a century, accommodating staff welcome you into an atmosphere of quiet elegance.
 Here, you, your family and friends gather to create special memories, celebrate occasions, relax and recover from the hectic pace of life.
 Here, you enjoy classic cuisine, perfectly prepared.
 From the golf course to the tennis courts to the swimming pools, here, you are at home, comfortable and secure.

 |This is Woodstock Club, a place quite unlike any other in Indiana.
 And for those fortunate enough to belong, it is a continuing tale of hospitality, family tradition and value.

 Even before there was a Woodstock Club, this picturesque property was a golfer's haven.
 In 1896, four enterprising gentlemen laid out two holes of golf on land that is now included in the Club.
 They followed that very short course the next year with one of the first nine-hole courses west of the Appalachians.

 The fun and challenging 9-hole course of today was redesigned in 1999.
 It boasts wonderful greens, a PGA professional staff and devilish par 4s.
 The bentgrass course is heavily populated with mature trees and maintained with pride and professionalism.

 Men's, women's and couples' events contribute to a fun summer social and sports calendar,

 and the active Junior Golf program ensures the golfing tradition of Woodstock Club into the future.

 When Indianapolis was much smaller, when tennis whites were de rigueur, Woodstock Club was already building its national reputation

 as a premier tennis venue.
 In the 1920's, its seven clay courts became home to the Western Open.